syncfusion-content/angular-docs/angular/Kanban/Getting-Started.md

 ---
 title: Getting started with Kanban component
-description: Rendering a Kanban control
+description: Check out and learn here all about Rendering of Syncfusion Angular Kanban control and much more details.
 platform: Angular
 control: kanban
 documentation: ug